Business Credit Cards vs Charge Cards (2026)

 • Can a sole trader get a business charge card?

-Yes.
-Amex Business Gold and Platinum accept sole traders.
+Not for Amex products.
+Amex Business Gold and Platinum are restricted to UK Limited Companies (Ltd) and LLPs: sole traders cannot apply.
+We confirmed this against Amex’s eligibility criteria on 8 July 2026.
 Bank charge cards (Lloyds, Barclaycard, Co-op, NatWest) require an existing business current account with that bank, which most sole traders can open.

 • Do charge cards have a spending limit?